werdna10/Quant-Portfolio-Tool/readme.md

 This will create a new branch, then switch to that branch, which is great!

 After this, commit your changes to the branch and then submit your **PR** (Pull Request) for review.
 On the right-hand side of the PR page, you will see an option for **Reviewers**, where you can request to assign two people to review your **PR**.
-Doing this will expedite the time it takes to get approval!
+Doing this will expedite the time it takes to get approved!

 ### GOOD LUCK! :)